-give myself a more flexible lifestyle" in 2017, to now serving some of the largest institutions in finance, property development and luxury brands.
-Yet it is this down-to-earth attitude, her sharp sense for recognising opportunities, and agility to adapt that has brought her company this far in such a short period of time.
+When asked if reality lived up to her expectations, Candy Tang, the CEO of LT Heyday, described her success as "surprisingly positive".
+This is quite the understatement, considering that Candy went from founding her company to giving "myself a more flexible lifestyle" in 2017, to now serving some of the largest institutions in finance, property development, and luxury brands.
+It is this down-to-earth attitude, her sharp sense for recognising opportunities, and her agility to adapt that brought her company this far in such a short period of time.

-"We saw the bigger picture ahead, what we call the 'macroenvironment'”, said Candy, when asked about her strategy for growth.
+"We saw the bigger picture ahead, what we call the 'macroenvironment'," said Candy, when asked about her strategy for growth.
 "There is no doubt of the increasing integration of the Greater Bay economic region.
 We saw all these Chinese companies wanting to reach out to markets abroad, and foreign businesses wanting to market to mainland China, and so we leveraged this trend."
 They recognised, as a result of this tighter integration, the growing importance of Hong Kong as a springboard for Chinese companies to internationalise, and thus were readily capturing opportunities as marketing strategists for these companies to go global.

 With the opening of LT Heyday's new branch in Shenzhen, Candy is optimistic about the future of the Greater Bay Area.
-The rapid development of Shenzhen has already landed them new local clients, writing yet another story for their ever-growing portfolio.
+The rapid development of Shenzhen has already landed them new local clients, adding yet another story to their ever-growing portfolio.
 At the same time, Candy envisions that Chinese companies will keep taking advantage of Hong Kong's unique edge in expanding overseas, translating into further opportunities for LT Heyday.
 "We focus on the quality of our execution, which speaks for itself because clients know they can trust us, and trust is the most important thing in one's reputation."